joebew42/learning-javascript/scratch.md

 # DOING

+# TODO

+- [r] Delegate the calculation of the TaxInformation to a new collaborator
+- [r] Delegate the calculation of the NationalInsurance to a new collaborator
 - [r] Move the `#taxFreeAllowance` from the `SalarySlip` to the `TaxInformation`

-# TODO

 - [f] Start the iteration 5
-- [r] Consider to extract two methods object for the `standardNationalInsuranceContribution` and the `higherNationalInsuranceContribution`
-- [r] Consider to extract the `nationalInsuranceContributionFrom` into a separate class
-- [r] Consider to extract two methods object for the `standardTaxInformation` and the `higherTaxInformation`
-- [r] Consider to extract the `taxInformationFrom` into a separate class